 If you run a web server, you know what pages your web server is sending out.
 You get the requests directly!
 As a result, you have all the information on hand already, and all you have to do is serve it up visually.

-The main caveat is you have to have your own web server to run this, and it has to be one where you can install software.
-We run all our websites on DigitalOcean so this isn't a problem for us.
-If you use a host (like HostGator), or you use a managed service like SquareSpace, you won't be able to use this.
+- Needs a server: The main caveat is you have to have your own web server to run this, and it has to be one where you can install software.
+We run all our websites on DigitalOcean so this isn’t a problem for us.
+If you use a host (like HostGator), or you use a managed service like SquareSpace, you won’t be able to use GoAccess.

 Matomo – Liberating Web Analytics

-Matomo is similar to Fathom.
+Matomo is similar to Fathom (below).
 They have a standalone analytics service that you can either run self-hosted for free, or let them host for $9 a month (and up).
 Rather than try to offer everything in one page, like Fathom does, they offer pretty rich analytics, including

 - Media Analytics: Analyse how your audience watches and interacts with video